-Stage 1: Rear-Facing Seats
+Stage 1: Rear-Facing Car Seats

-Always install the rear-facing seat in the back seat of your car.
+Always install the rear-facing car seat in the back seat of your car.
 This way, your child is as far away as possible from the front seat air bags if they inflate during a crash.
-There may be more than one way to install your child seat in your car.
+There may be more than one way to install your car seat in your car.
 All three ways listed below are safe, so you can pick the one that is best for you and your car.
-You should check both your car owner’s manual and the child seat user guide for more information.
+You should check both your car owner’s manual and the car seat user guide for more information.

 Option 1: UAS

-Option 2: Sea t Belt Only
+Option 2: Seat Belt Only

-Option 3: Seat Belt + Locking Clip or Built-In Lock-Off
+Option 3: Seat Belt + Locking Clip

 - The vehicle must be parked on a level surface.

-Make sure the child seat doesn’t move
+Make sure the car seat doesn’t move